Version (album): Critical

-Critical response to the album was generally positive.
-Billboard called Version "the massively enjoyable sound of a guy determined to not miss a minute of his moment."
-The New Statesman commented on "the record’s most essential qualities: warm-heartedness and a sense of fun."
-Rolling Stone gave the album three-out-of-five stars, calling Version "an audacious set of...leftfield covers...turned into dance-soul tracks.
+Rob Sheffield of Rolling Stone gave the album three-out-of-five stars, calling Version "an audacious set of similar left-field covers...turned into dance-soul tracks."

 Despite the praise, the album inspired a number of mixed reviews.
-Rich Hughes gave it a 60% rating, saying that "whilst it was an admirable project and some of the results here are genuinely great, the misses just seem to dominate it."
+Rich Hughes of Line of Best Fit gave it a 60% rating, saying that "whilst it was an admirable project and some of the results here are genuinely great, the misses just seem to dominate it."
 Michelle Dhillon called the album "a conglomeration of obvious singles, littered with distinctly horrible numbers that are better ignored."

 In February 2008, Ronson received a BRIT Award for Best British Male Solo Artist over favourite Mika.
 He also performed a medley of 3 songs from the album, the most acclaimed being "Valerie" in which Amy Winehouse appeared.
 After the ceremony, Version soared from 22 to 4 in the UK Albums chart.